Walking Taco Recipe (Perfect for Parties!) + Video

-Walking tacos allow guests to enjoy their favorite Mexican flavors without the mess.
-Make this recipe for your next potluck or outdoor event!
+This Walking Taco Recipe allows guests to enjoy their favorite Mexican flavors without the mess.
+It’s the perfect meal for your next potluck or outdoor event!
+Learn how to make walking tacos, including all the toppings you’ll need for a walking taco bar.
+It’s easier than you might think!!

 If you’ve got a crowd to feed on a budget, then this is the recipe for you!